No. 8 Badgers post 4th shutout in 38-0 win over Spartans

 THE TAKEAWAY

 Michigan State: The Spartans were completely overmatched offensively, defensively and on special teams.
-Coach Mark Dantonio’s group has to hit the reset button during its bye week after getting outscored 72-10 against two of the top teams in the Big Ten.
+Dantonio’s group has to hit the reset button during its bye week after getting outscored 72-10 against two of the top teams in the Big Ten.

+“We just have to pick ourselves up, confidence-wise,” defensive tackle Raequan Williams said.
+“Everyone’s questioning themselves.
+But we’ve got a bye week this week.
+It’s a good time, definitely.”

-Wisconsin: The Badgers padded its resume with another dominant performance.
+Wisconsin: The Badgers padded their resume with another dominant performance.
 With the win, Wisconsin is bowl eligible for the 18th consecutive season.
-The Badgers run of 17 straight bowl games is the longest streak in the Big Ten and is tied with Boise State for fifth nationally.
+The Badgers’ run of 17 straight bowl games is the longest streak in the Big Ten and is tied with Boise State for fifth nationally.

 POLL IMPLICATIONS